DinoChiesa/se-partner-bootcamp/loadgen/README.md

 2. runload need not send requests to an API hosted in Apigee Edge.
 It can be any HTTP target.
 We use it for Apigee Edge so that we can generate Analytics data.

 3. There is a complete readme for the runload tool, explaining its behavior and configuration, available [here](https://github.com/DinoChiesa/se-partner-bootcamp/blob/master/loadgen/Runload-README.md).
+There are many more possibilities that we haven't explored here.

 4. You can download the runload API Proxy and re-use it anywhere, for any purpose.
 We recommend running it for a week or more, to generate reasonable data and Analytis charts that are worth demonstrating.